mohamedsaif/AI-Landing-Zones/README.md

 ## Reference Implementation

-The table represents the various reference implementations of the AI Landing Zone.
+The table represents the various reference implementations of the AI Landing Zone based on the service inventory & configuration

-## AI Usecases & Scenarios
+## Usecases & Scenarios
 The AI Landing Zone act as a foundational technical pattern that is able to facilitate implementation of the below AI usecases & scenarios either with its default architecture or by extending it with additional Azure services as needed.

 ## Cloud Adoption Framework